 His days are like a passing shadow.

 i.
-Psalm 8:4 asks the same question from a slightly different perspective.
+Psalm 8:4 asks the same questions from a slightly different perspective.
 Here the emphasis is on the LORD as a warrior that none can oppose.
-In Psalm 8:4 the emphasis is on the power of God as creator and sustainer of the universe.
+In Psalm 8:4 the emphasis is on the power of God as Creator and sustainer of the universe.

 ii.
 “The Lord thinks much of man, and in connection with redeeming love makes a great figure of him: this can be believed, but it cannot be explained.”
 (Spurgeon)

 b.
 Or the son of man, that You are mindful of him?
 David used the common method of repetition to bring emphasis to the concept of God’s unusual and even unexpected care for humanity.

 i.
 “Though I am king over my people, yet, alas, I am but a man. a base, sinful, mortal, and miserable creature; if compared with thee, less than nothing and vanity.”
 (Poole)

 c.
 Man is like a breath: Having been responsible for the death of so many men, and having been so near to death himself, David knew how temporary human life was.
 It was as fleeting as a breath or a passing shadow.

 i.
 “The psalmist does not present his petition before the Lord timidly but with boldness.
 He knows his God; and despite human shortcomings, he is convinced that the Lord does ‘care for him’ and ‘think of him.’”
 (VanGemeren)

 3. (5-8) A plea for rescue from the great God.

 Bow down Your heavens, O LORD, and come down;

 Touch the mountains, and they shall smoke.